-Revenue from Michigan Transportation Funds (MTF) was budgeted at \$5,205,000.
-Actual revenue came in above that final budget at \$5,654,460.
-Based on the uncertainty of operations due to COVID in 2020, MTF funds for 2021 were budgeted conservatively.
-Activities in 2021 proved to be much more typical and MTF revenue distributions were reflective of that.
+Revenue from Michigan Transportation Funds (MTF) was budgeted at \$5,340,020.
+Actual revenue came in above that final budget at \$5,838,076.
+The reason for this variance was that MTF revenue has been historically lower in the last quarter of the year and budget adjustments were made based on that assumption.
+However, both November and December payments (62% above October) were higher.